zchee/golang-wiki/GerritAccess.md

 ## Approver Access ("approvers")

 Approver access gives you power to +2 CLs and submit them.

-Only +2 things that you're very confident in, and generally only in a directory (or package) that you normally "own", unless it's trivial and obviously correct.
+Rules for voting +2 on changes: only +2 things that you're very confident in, and generally only in a directory (or package) that you normally "own", unless it's trivial and obviously correct.

+Rules for submitting changes: if a change touches an area that you own, you can submit any changes after a +2.
+But elsewhere only submit your own changes after receiving a +2 from the owner of that area.

 To request this access, reference https://go-review.googlesource.com/#/admin/groups/1005 in your email.
 See below.